 Jay Nuss is the Principal of the firm.
-He has over 30 years of experience in all facets of commercial real estate brokerage with special emphasis on the selling and leasing of office, industrial, and mixed-use properties in the Boston Metro area.
+He has over 30 years of experience in all facets of commercial real estate brokerage with special emphasis on the selling and leasing of office, industrial, and mixed-use properties in the Greater Boston Area.

 He provides support services associated with Massachusetts 21E environmental due diligence in coordination with other professionals such as architects, attorneys, bankers, builders and engineers.
 He has extensive support experience with highest and best-use analysis and valuation issues, as well as the various phases of permitting a project through completion and occupancy.